 Holes, Crevices and Tracks

-Pests and insects tend to build nest in places that are sheltered.
+Pests and insects tend to build nests in places that are sheltered.
 Often, this is within walls or behind appliances, but generally pests will make a home anywhere they won’t be disturbed.
 Insects, such as termites and ants, will build their homes with natural materials such as mud or sand.
 Larger pests, like mice and rats, however, may ‘borrow’ your things to make their nest.
 For example, mice may shred furniture or other fabrics to build their nest, tear out insulation or use any other materials they can find.

-What Should I Do When I See Warning Signs Of Pests?
+What Should I Do When I See Warning Signs of Pests?

 First time occurrences for smaller pests like ants, roaches, rodents, and small wasp nests can often be removed with store-bought pesticides or traps.
 It is not recommended that you attempt to remove larger wasp nests and bee colonies in order to prevent personal injury.

-Depending on the amount of warning signs you notice and the time frame, you may need a pest control service for your home or business.
+Depending on the number of warning signs you notice and the time frame, you may need a pest control service for your home or business.
 We also recommend you seek a professional service for signs of larger pests, like raccoons and skunks, since these animals present greater potential harm.
 These larger creatures often have families to contend with as well.